rsvim/rfc/2-EventLoop.md

 In these operations, the **Interaction** should always be synchronous, i.e. it should follows "input" => "calculation" => "output" for each user's operation, thus achieve a consistent application behavior.
 Even some operations will block the TUI, this should still stay synchronous, because consistent behavior has highest priority.

 You may ask: then what does tokio do? and how do we benefit from tokio's async tasks? - Because in a modern text editor, there are too many low-level tasks/services running together to provide users with a very comfortable editing experience.
-Only a few core operations (i.e. text editing) should always stay synchronous, other tasks can be asynchronous, for example:
+Only a few core operations (i.e. text editing) should always stay synchronous, other tasks can run asynchronously or in parallel, for example:

 - Source code syntax analysis and highlighting.
 - LSP services management.